-Both created and natural consequences for kids are a great way to adjust behavior and reinforce child training.
+Natural, logical, and created consequences for kids are all effective ways to adjust behavior and reinforce child training.
 Being prepared to administer consequences when the need arises will save on frustration, significantly lessen inconsistency and help to eliminate yelling.

 Like most accomplishments, helping your child learn how to make the right choices, is easier when you have a plan.
 Having a handful of effective consequences for kids in your back pocket is an important part of that plan.

 While not every specific consequence will work the same for all children, there is an underlying tone of consequential outcome that is universally true.
 Humans want more good and less bad.
 This is no less true for your tiny humans!:)

 The 10 effective consequences for kids that I’ll provide below can be widely effective when tweaked just slightly to your child’s individual needs.
 For the sake of some “ah-ha” moments, I’ll provide some examples for understanding.

 this blog occasionally uses affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. read full disclosure here

 Life is consequential.
 Every decision we make has a ripple effect, right?
 Some consequences are significant, while some are minor.
 This is true of both positive and negative consequences.

 For instance, if a man chooses to get behind the wheel of a car after having a few drinks, that choice can prove disastrously consequential for himself, and more importantly, other innocent people.